 Honouring High Places: The Mountain Life of Junko Tabei

 Wow – this travel memoir shows just how inspiring travelling women can be.
 Tabei was the first woman to climb Everest back in 1975, but the memoir Honouring High Places covers more details (and daring exploits) from her adventurous life.
 A must-read travel memoir for solo travellers or anyone in need of some motivation and courage.

 Dare to Do: Taking on the planet by bike and boat – by Sarah Outen

 Recommended by Bea from bea-adventurous.com/

 Often round the world adventures are told by men.
 It is therefore refreshing to read Sarah Outen’s story as she tackles circumnavigating the world under her own steam by bike and boat.
 In Dare to Do: Taking on the planet by bike and boat, Sarah is incredibly candid about both the highs and lows and will make you feel as if you are on the journey with her.
 Be prepared to join her on a personal journey of self-discovery, love, friendship and loss.
 A truly inspiring read that reminds us that all we need to do to have a great adventure is to take the first step.

 To Shake the Sleeping Self – by Jedidiah Jenkins

 Recommended by my friend Erika

 At age 30, Jedidiah quits his job to spend sixteen months cycling from Oregon to Patagonia.
-The book chronicles not only the incredible journey, but his questions and introspective discoveries, as he searches for a sense of identity and the idea of what makes life living.
+To Shake the Sleeping Self chronicles not only the incredible journey, but his questions and introspective discoveries, as he searches for a sense of identity and the idea of what makes life living.
 He grew up as a gay man in a Christian household, and sought to overcome some of the trauma he experienced in favour of living a bold and thriving life.

 From Heaven Lake: Travels Through Sinkiang and Tibet – by Vikram Seth